ShooterArk/PhoneArenaServer/README.md

 ### Mobile Agent
 You can test the server with our mobile agent, https://github.com/ShooterArk/RNPhoneArena

+### Demo App
+You can access the app over here: https://phonearena-server.herokuapp.com/

 That's it!
 Please ping me if you want to contribute.